A Basic Brain Protection Plan, © 2006 by John Smart

 Fish oil has an excellent safety profile and is known to be valuable for a wide range of diseases of aging (heart, joints, etc.) in addition to the brain.
 We keep discovering new ways that fish oils protect the brain, and in recent years we have proven that DHA both slows the age-related buildup of amyloid in the brain and also makes neuroprotectin D1, a substance that protects neurons from early cell death [8].

-3. Multivitamin with E, C, and Folate.
-Vitamin E and C together have been shown in some studies to slow cognitive impairment, but studies with both E and C alone do not show this.
+4. Multivitamin Mix with E, C, and Folate.
+Vitamin E and C together have been shown in some studies to slow cognitive impairment, but studies with either E or C alone do not show this.
 Folate has also shown mild prevention of cognitive impairment, and is an excellent supplement for expectant mothers, as it reduces neural developmental defects in unborn children.
 It's hard to find vitamin supplements that really cover the spectrum that you need.
-According to a number of longevity physicians, if you are only going to take one, Twinlab's Daily One (without iron) is one of the better multivitamin and multimineral supplements.
+If you don't want to pay the high price of the Life Extension Mix Tablets (4-6/day) with all of it's plant-based antioxidants, Twinlab's Daily One without Iron is a well-recommended and simpler alternative.

-5. Ibuprofen.
-When taken in low doses long term, this drug can significantly lower your Alzheimer’s risk and delay its onset, according to a number of studies [12].
+5. Ibuprofen or Natural Substitutes.
+Ibuprofen is hard on the stomach for most people (over time it kills goblet cells in the stomach lining and leads to ulcers) and so should be taken intermittently, with months-long recovery periods.
+But when taken over the long term this drug, and very likely also its natural substitutes (see below), will significantly lower your Alzheimer’s risk and delay its onset, according to a number of studies [12].
 Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen keep a lid on inflammatory mechanisms of your immune system, so they stop it from overreacting to amyloid plaques and tangles, so they grow slower in an aging brain.
-But long term use of ibuprofen can cause stomach upset and nausea in 10-20% of people, and high dose use may increase stroke risk so take it low dose, on a full stomach, and with a doctor’s supervision.
+But long term use of ibuprofen can cause stomach upset and nausea in 10-20% of people, and high dose use may increase stroke risk so take it low dose, on a full stomach, and with a doctor’s supervision, and take a month or more off every few months as a safety factor.

 There are new profens in the pipeline (e.g., flurbiprofen/flurizan) that apparently don’t cause stomach upset and have shown the same ability to prevent cognitive decline in animal models, so you may be able to switch to a better profen a few years from now.
-Unfortunately however, new designer pharmaceuticals, like the Cox-2 drugs, often also have unanticipated negative side effects that take years to discover, so you might stick to the tried and true ones until long term (10 year+) studies have been done.
+Unfortunately however, new designer pharmaceuticals, like the Cox-2 drugs, often also have unanticipated negative side effects that take years to discover, so it might be best stick to the tried and true ones until long term studies have been done.

-6. Statins.
+6. Statin or Natural Substitutes.
 Statins like lovastatin (Mevacor) and its successors can significantly reduce Alzheimer’s risk according to a number of studies [13], though other studies have found no effect [14], so this is still a controversial topic.
-They appear to work by several pathways, including lowering blood cholesterol, which greatly reduces heart disease risk, which is the number one killer of American.
+They appear to work by several pathways, including lowering blood cholesterol, which greatly reduces heart disease risk, which is the number one killer in the US.
 They also lower the production of amyloid precursor protein (APP) in the brain, and lower your immune system’s overreaction to amyloid buildup.

 With all these potential drawbacks, you would think these aren't worth the risk, but statins are still considered relatively safe by most physicians, and have been in use for almost 30 years by tens of millions of people, so the safety profile of the older ones is particularly well known.
 Most docs think that with appropriate supervision their potential problems can be headed off long before they become major issues, but here again, opinions differ.
 Statins will occasionally raise your liver enzymes as an early warning sign that your body is having problems metabolizing them, and that needs to be monitored by your physician with periodic blood tests.
 Because of the way statins change your body's cholesterol production machinery, if you need to get off of them you need to do it slowly, using a drug taper (decreasing dose schedule) prescribed by a physician, because your cholesterol levels will often shoot up to unhealthy levels afterward, in compensation, if you don't do a long and careful taper.